univention/univention-corporate-server/test/ucs-test/README.md

 Sections can also include their own helper files, which should have the suffix `.py` or `.sh` to distinguish them from regular tests.

 ## Working with LDAP objects
-To allow the creation of LDAP objects on different system roles other than Primary and Backup, `ucs-test` set thefollowing UCR variables during installation:
+To allow the creation of LDAP objects on different system roles other than Primary and Backup, `ucs-test` set the following UCR variables during installation:
 - `tests/domainadmin/account`: Domain administrator LDAP bind DN to be used in test cases
 - `tests/domainadmin/pwd`: Domain administrator password to be used in test cases
 - `tests/domainadmin/pwdfile`: File to read the domain administrator password